 He likes to cite the La Roche-Posay brand as an illustrative example.
 More specifically: a skin-care product for toddlers with neurodermatitis that helps them sleep better.
 A smallish, five-digit budget was all it took to reach more than 2.5 million parents of affected children with precise targeting and close monitoring of the customer journey.

 With increasingly improved technology such as the use of artificial intelligence, Media Director Andreas Neef sees even further opportunities already bolstered here with very good results.
-In the technical area, for instance, if the ROI of the videos used recently quadrupled with the support of Reply.
+In the technical area, for instance, if the ROI of the videos used recently quadrupled with the support of TD Reply.

 Neef also sees greater opportunities through the use of AI at the creation stage.
 With the support of colleagues in Paris, today advertising can already be broken down into nearly 300 to 500 elements in order to differentiate advertising into nuances on the basis of learned rules.
 This offers a way to appeal to individual target groups with ever-greater precision.